Top 5 Vista Tweaks: how To Increase Internet Speed

 Note: Some of these tips may work in Vista, but we have not tested them in Vista.

-I would have to put this trick up near the top of my favorites list.First remove the folder's name
+I would have to put this trick up near the top of my favorites list.First remove the folder's namefollowing the given steps:

 Now hide it's icon by the given steps: